 Another feng shui interpretation sees the Marina Barrage as a plug to the Marina Bay basin which prevents the rivers or “twin dragons” from heading to the sea.
 This means that the good energy that the dragons bring can’t flow through the city.

-And because the whole basin resembles the shape of a womb, the masters believe that this ultimately has adverse effects on the fertility rates of the nation.
+And because the whole basin resembles the shape of a womb, the masters believe that this ultimately has favourable effects on the fertility rates of the nation.

-A dragon gate formation or dragon gates are symbolised by two tall structures flanking a dip in the middle
+A dragon gate formation or dragon gates are symbolised by 2 tall structures flanking a dip in the middle.